Vanshika-Git/Vanshika/README.md

 # 💫 About Me:
-I'm a IT student at JIIT University.
+I'm an IT student at JIIT University.

 ## 🌐 Socials: